We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Metal roofs tend to be more durable.

 Metal roofs can stand up to nearly anything Mother Nature throws at them.
-You’ll find that they come with 30- to 50-year warranties, and often outlast that with lifespans of 40 to 70 years.
+You’ll find that they come with 30- to 50-year warranties, and many often outlast that with lifespans of 40 to 70 years.
 Metal roofs are not without weaknesses, however: Extreme hail or falling branches could dent a metal roof, as could walking on it improperly.
 Discuss vulnerability concerns with a representative from the manufacturer.
 You’ll learn, for example, that steel is hardier than copper.

 Shingles have their own unique weaknesses, along with a shorter lifespan.
-Pooling water and chronically damp conditions can lead to algae and fungus growth, ice dams can create cracks, and temperature spikes between day and night can reduce the life of a shingle roof.
+Pooling water and chronically damp conditions can lead to algae and fungus growth; ice dams can create cracks; and temperature spikes between day and night can reduce the life of a shingle roof.
 Shingle roofs come with 15- to 30-year warranties, depending largely on the region, environment, and climate.

 Shingle roofs are cheaper up front.

 “Installing a metal roof can also increase your home’s value,” says Prchal.
-“This is because metal roofs are a highly desirable feature for homebuyers, who are willing to pay more for homes with durable, long-lasting roofs.”
+“This is because metal roofs are a highly desirable feature for home buyers, who are willing to pay more for homes with durable, long-lasting roofs.”

-“A metal roof should lower insurance premiums, especially if the roof is Class IV rated,” says Jason Gibson, owner of Storm Guard Roofing and Construction in Austin, Tex.
+“A metal roof should lower insurance premiums, especially if the roof is Class IV rated,” says Jason Gibson, owner of Storm Guard Roofing and Construction in Austin, Texas.
 “However, a Class IV asphalt shingle should result in lower premiums than a regular asphalt shingle roof.
 Most insurance companies offer a premium discount for hail-resistant shingles in the neighborhood of 10 to 15 percent.”

 Metal roofs are more eco-friendly.

 Because they’re largely made of recycled material and can be recycled again and again, metal roofs are considered a more sustainable choice than asphalt shingles.
-Metal roofs are also more energy-efficient thanks to their reflective qualities, which can block heat transmission to the home’s interior.
+Metal roofs are also more energy efficient thanks to their reflective qualities, which can block heat transmission to the home’s interior.
 Specialized paint coatings on the metal can further reduce a home’s cooling bills.

 Asphalt shingles, on the other hand, need more frequent replacement than metal roofs.
 While some old asphalt shingles are now being reused for paving roads, 12 million tons of old asphalt shingles are still ending up in U.S. landfills annually.
 Another consideration is that asphalt shingles are a petroleum-based product, which increases dependency on fossil fuels.